Multilingual Events Accessibility for Better Attendance, Engagement, and Audience Experience

 Sorenson Forum

 Sorenson Forum is an AI speech translation service that provides real-time captioning in 25 languages and 45 dialects to facilitate communication during events.
 Each person in the audience can access captions and audio in their preferred language on their own laptop or mobile device.
-It’s ideal for enabling effective communication with diverse groups for meetings, classes, speeches, and presentations.
+It’s ideal for enabling effective communication with groups for meetings, classes, speeches, and presentations.
+Sorenson Forum provides solutions for event planners before problems have a chance to arise:- Attendance and engagement: Instant access to a language they know encourages a wider audience and allows participants to understand and engage.

 - Budget-minded accessibility: Provide accessibility for dozens of languages at a fraction of what it would cost to staff multiple qualified interpreters.